Probing the Neutrino Mass Hierarchy beyond $\Lambda$CDM Model: Methodology and data sets

-To constrain cosmological parameters and the neutrino mass hierarchy parameter, we modify the publicly available Cosmological Monte Carlo (\textbf{CosmoMC}) code \cite{Lewis2002,cosmomc} and run the program with eight independent chains.
-The datasets used in this paper is as follows: \begin{itemize} \item the \textit{Planck} 2015 data release of CMB temperature and polarization anisotropies, including LowTEB, TT, EE and TE, details about the likelihood code can be found in \cite{plik2015}; \item the Baryon acoustic oscillations (BAO) data includes the measurements from 6dFGS ($z_{\rm eff}=0.1$) \cite{6DFGS}, SDSS MGS ($z_{\rm eff}=0.15$) \cite{MGS}, CMASS ($z_{\rm eff}=0.57$) and LOWZ ($z_{\rm eff}=0.32$) samples of BOSS DR12 \cite{BAODR12}, and also the RSD data from the CMASS and LOWZ \cite{BAODR12}; \item the Joint Light-curve Analysis (JLA) sample\cite{SNJLA}, complied from the SNLS, SDSS, and the samples of several low-redshift of the SNe; \item the local measurement of $H_0$, i.e. Hubble Space Telescop (HST) 2016 with $H_0 = 73.03 \pm 1.79 {\rm km s}^{-1} {\rm Mpc}^{-1}$ at $1\sigma$ confidence level (C.L.) \cite{HST2016}. \end{itemize}
+Both dark energy and neutrinos can affect the CMB power spectrum by changing the acoustic peaks scale, the late ISW effect, etc \cite{Ade:2015rim}.
+The addition of the dynamical dark energy will increase the degeneracies of cosmological parameters, thus using the CMB power spectrum alone is not enough.
+To further constrain the properties of dark energy, we will combine some geometric observations at low redshifts, including the Baryon acoustic oscillations (BAO), type Ia supernova observation and direct measurements of the Hubble constant.
+These low redshift measurements can provide strong exploration on the EOS of dark energy at $z \lesssim 1$.
+The data combinations used in this article are listed as follows: \begin{itemize} \item the \textit{Planck} 2015 data release of CMB temperature and polarization anisotropies, including LowTEB, TT, EE, and TE.
+Details of the likelihood code can be found in \cite{Adam:2015rua,Aghanim:2015xee}; \item the BAO data including the measurements from 6dFGS ($z_{\rm eff}=0.1$) \cite{Beutler:2011hx}, SDSS MGS ($z_{\rm eff}=0.15$) \cite{Ross:2014qpa}, CMASS ($z_{\rm eff}=0.57$) and LOWZ ($z_{\rm eff}=0.32$) samples of BOSS DR12 \cite{Gil-Marin:2015nqa}, and also the RSD data from the CMASS and LOWZ\footnote{Note that the BOSS DR12 BAO and RSD measurements are not considered at the same time.
+The BOSS DR12 results from BAO likelihood will not be included in our calculation when the RSD data are considered.} \cite{Gil-Marin:2015nqa}; \item the Joint Light-curve Analysis (JLA) sample\cite{Betoule:2014frx}, compiled from the SNLS, SDSS, and the samples of several low-redshift of the SNe; \item the local measurement of $H_0$, i.e. Hubble Space Telescope (HST) 2016 with $H_0 = 73.03 \pm 1.79 {\rm km s}^{-1} {\rm Mpc}^{-1}$ at $1\sigma$ confidence level (C.L.), which is in strong tension with CMB-only determinations \cite{Riess:2016jrr}. \end{itemize} Here observation of the BAO, JLA, and $H_0$ can partly break the degeneracies at the low redshifts, and the RSD data is used for constraining the neutrino masses well \cite{Zhao:2016ecj}.